 To clear out the SMTP settings, set the Subject to “clear” and hit the GMass button.
 To view the SMTP setting currently on your account, set the Subject to “status” and hit the GMass button.

-Step 3: Sending a campaign through the SMTP server
+Step 3: Sending through the SMTP server

 Note: This option will only appear if you have connected an SMTP account to GMass.